 This photo shows the symbolic planting of Japanese Cherry Trees in 1961

 Since its inception in 1946, Franke Park Day Camp has provided unforgettable childhood experiences for thousands of Fort Wayne area youth.
 With its strong emphasis on nature education, basic camping skills and Native American Lore, Franke Park Day Camp provides an environment which fosters cooperation, problem solving and socialization as well as the dirty, muddy, outdoor fun kids of all ages enjoy!
 In 1988 the program was extended to include 4-5 year olds.
 Franke Day Camp was presented with a Citation for Excellence from the Alfred Adler Institute of Fort Wayne in 1996 and is the Fort Wayne Park and Recreation Department's longest running children's program.
-In the same year the camp celebrated its 50th anniversary.
-2016 marks the 70th season of Franke Park Day Camp.
+The camp is celebrating its 71st season this summer.

 The Foellinger Outdoor Theatre